Banugopan/Analyzing-E-commerce-Peak-Online-Purchases-Times/README.md

 The data is stored in **Oracle 19c** and follows a **star schema model** for efficient organization and analysis.

 ## 📜 Context
-Typically, e-commerce datasets are proprietary and consequently hard to find among publicly available data.
-However, the UCI Machine Learning Repository has made this dataset containing actual transactions from 2010 and 2011.
-The dataset is maintained on their site, where it can be found by the title **"Online Retail"**.
+E-commerce datasets are often proprietary and difficult to access publicly.
+However, this dataset, originally from the **UCI Machine Learning Repository**, contains real transaction data from 2010 and 2011.
+It is also known as **"Online Retail"** and is widely used for data analysis and machine learning applications.

 ## 🔧 Analysis Steps
 1. **Data Extraction**: Import raw data from the database.